---

 title: "Session Replay"

-description: "Learn how to capture gameplay video and attach it to crash reports with Sentry's Unreal Engine SDK."
+description: "Learn how to capture gameplay video of the moments leading up to a crash with Sentry's Unreal Engine SDK."

 url: https://docs.sentry.io/platforms/unreal/session-replay/